z2/z2.github.io/_posts/reading/2016-03-11-advanced-apex-reading-notes-01.md

         // Subsequent call into trigger
 }

-Excerpt From: Dan Appleman.
+// Excerpt From: Dan Appleman.
 “Advanced Apex Programming for Salesforce.com and Force.com.”
 {% endhighlight %}

+### Static Variables